-A file with .webm extension is a video file based on the open, royalty-free WebM file format.
+A file with a .webm extension is a video file based on the open, royalty-free WebM file format.
 It has been designed for sharing video on the web and defines the file container structure including video and audio formats.
-WebM is 100% free, implementing high-quality based on the open technologies such as HTML, HTTP, and TCP/IP which are open to anyone for implementation.
-WebM has been specifically designed for serving video on the web which makes it optimised for streaming with low computational footprint.
-This makes it suitable for videos playback on any devices specially low-power netbooks, handhelds, and tablets.
+WebM is 100% free, implementing high-quality based on open technologies such as HTML, HTTP, and TCP/IP which are open to anyone for implementation.
+WebM has been specifically designed for serving video on the web which makes it optimized for streaming with a low computational footprint.
+This makes it suitable for videos playback on any device especially low-power netbooks, handhelds, and tablets.

 WEBM File Format

 The WebM file structure is based on a subset of Matroska MKV container file format.
-The video streams available in a WebM file are compressed using the VP8 or VP9 compression technologies that are highly-efficient in compression.
+The video streams available in a WebM file are compressed using the VP8 or VP9 compression technologies that are highly efficient in compression.
 Similarly, the audio streams in a WebM file are compressed using the Vorbis or Opus codecs that were developed by the Xiph Foundation.
-All these video and audio codecs are royalty free and can be used without any charges.
+All these videos and audio codecs are royalty-free and can be used without any charges.